knowOne08/attendee/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide covers common issues and their solutions for the LaunchLog Attendance Terminal system.
+This guide covers common issues and their solutions for the Attendee Attendance Terminal system.

 ## Table of Contents